KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_post_process.md

 Currently, we have a `DescriptorValidator` class that is created at draw time with Core Checks and also at post-queue submission with GPU-AV.

 The goal is that the `ValidateDescriptor()` function can be called the same from both variations.
+To call `ValidateDescriptor()` we need 2 things:

+1. Which descriptor was accessed
+2. The `OpVariable` from the SPIR-V that it was accessed in

 ## Tracking Descriptors and SPIR-V

-When tracking data for Post Process, we need both information from `vkCmdBindDescriptorSets` and `vkCmdBindPipeline` (or shader objects), but not all are present at the same time.

 The `VkDescriptorSet` object contains a buffer with a `PostProcessDescriptorIndexSlot` for each descriptor in it.
 This "descriptor index slot" holds information that can only be known at GPU execution time (which index, OpVariable, etc... are used).
 For each action command, we create a LUT mapping 32 (current max limit) addresses to the `VkDescriptorSet` buffer.